 Or the home theater room could be turned into a study/library (lots of shelves), and the guest bedroom we use for a study could be turned back into a dedicated bedroom.

 The 15'x30' loft could be used for any number of things.
-We have a ping-pong table and a day bed up there, but the ping-pong table could be used for doing crafts, building a model train layout, etc. Or the loft could be converted into another bedroom and bath.
+We had a ping-pong table up there, but gave that to a relative who could use it more and currently use the space as an exercise room.
+It could be used for doing crafts, building a model train layout, etc. Or the loft could be converted into another bedroom (or two) and bath.

 The elevation of a house is the exterior design.
 While I was able to draw a floor plan based on our specific needs and the thousands of floor plans I had looked at, I lack the artistic/architectural ability necessary to come up with an elevation.